HammyPig/blog/source/drafts/retirement-investment/retirement-investment.md

 For example, the average single person living in Australia spends roughly \$4000 a month.
 To fund this lifestyle indefinitely would require an investment of $4000 \times 12 \times 35 = \$1.68\text{M}$.
 After accumulating this amount, each year they would sell \$48000 worth of stock to pay for their expenses, knowing that in a years time, the return of the remaining \$1.63M investment will outgrow this deduction.

 You may question how tax efficient this strategy is.
 When considering the current tax brackets and capital gains discount, the amount of tax they would pay on this yearly withdrawal is minimal, varying from 0-$1000.
 This is because the highly liquid nature of stocks allows an individual to sell only what they need, minimising taxable income.
-This is in contrast to an asset like real-estate, which forces you to trigger extremely high CGT events all at once.
+This is in contrast to selling an asset like real-estate, which forces you to trigger extremely high CGT events all at once.

 The 35x figure comes from an assumed investment return of 2.85%.
 Since stock markets are commonly quoted to perform much higher, this assumption may first seem a bit conversative.